umccr/aws_parallel_cluster/README.md

 * Use for staging input and reference data and uploading output data.
 * Uses spot instances, so use `--requeue` on your jobs to enable job restarts

-#### long
+#### *-long
-* Use `--partition=long` to run commands through this partition
+* Use `--partition=compute-long` or `--partition=copy-long`.
-* Currently running an m5.large, with the intention to move this to a higher network bandwidth but with reduced specs.
+* These partitions have the same specs as their 'spot' counter-parts by use 'ondemand' instances instead.
-* Is an 'ondemand' instances for jobs that CANNOT be restarted such as workflow schedulers.
+* These should be reserved for jobs that CANNOT be restarted such as workflow schedulers.

 ### Limitations

 The current cluster and scheduler (SLURM) run with minimal configuration, so there will be some limitations.
 Known points include:

-- `--mem` option is not natively suppported:
+- `--mem` option is not natively supported:
     * Whilst it can be used, there is no slurm controller enforcing memory.
     * Since you are probably the only one using the cluster, please do not exploit this or forever suffer the consequences.